professor-calculus/cms-l1t-analysis/README.md

 ```

 ### Implementing and running an analysis script
 "Analyzers" are the parts of the code that receive events from the input tuples, extracts the relevant data and puts this into the histograms.

 You can see an example of an analyzer at: `cmsl1t/analyzers/demo_analyzer.py`.
 To implement your own analyzer, all you need to do is make a new class in a file under `cmsl1t/analyzers/` which inherits from `cmsl1t.analyzers.BaseAnalyzer.BaseAnalyzer`.
 You then need to implement two or three methods: `prepare_for_event`, ` fill_histograms`, `write_histograms`, and `make_plots`.
 See the BaseAnalyzer class and the demo_analyzer for examples and documentation of these methods.

-Once you have implemented an analyzer, you can run it with `bin/analyze` command:
+Once you have implemented an analyzer and written a simple configuration for it, you can run it with `cmsl1t` command:
 ```
-python bin/analyze -a demo_analyzer -i 'data/L1Ntuple_*.root' -n 1000
+cmsl1t -c config/demo.yaml -n 1000
 ```

 Get help on the command line options by doing:
 ```
-python bin/analyze -h
+cmsl1t --help
 ```